-On one hand, a pipettor needs are accurate to the degree with the delivered volume being equal to the specified volume, on the other hand, for precision, it needs to be concerned with the closeness of several measurements to each other.
+On one hand, a pipettor needs to be accurate to the degree to with the delivered volume is equal to the specified volume, on the other hand, for precision, it needs to be concerned with the closeness of several measurements to each other.
 For example, a pipettor might be consistently inaccurate but this inaccuracy could be very precise you still can get the reproducible result out of your samples.

-The scientists always prefer the perfect pipetting with accuracy and precision for their applications.
+Scientists always prefer the perfect pipetting with accuracy and precision for their applications.
 It is important to work hard to get maxim accuracy and precision and reduce the level of uncertainty at the same time.
-To reduce the risk of error in manual liquid handling, you need to choose Hawach pipetting system, consisting of the highest quality pipettors professionally maintained and calibrated.
-And they can be used with the high quality matched tips.
-With Hawach pipetting products on hands, the correct pipetting angle, speed, and a smooth, consistent pipetting rhythm will help you get better results.
+To reduce the risk of error in manual liquid handling, you need to choose the Hawach pipetting system, consisting of the highest quality pipettors professionally maintained and calibrated.
+And they can be used with high-quality matched tips.
+With Hawach pipetting products on hand, the correct pipetting angle, speed, and a smooth, consistent pipetting rhythm will help you get better results.

 Calibration steps for multichannel pipettors